 4. Focus on the Mobile User Experience

-Make your call to action and key information obvious.
-With the goal of getting more conversion or providing quick information ensure that “buy now”, “subscribe” or “get a quote” buttons stand-out.
+Make your call to action obvious.
+With the goal of getting more conversion or providing quick information ensure that “buy now”, “subscribe” or “get a quote” buttons stand out.

 Use your images wisely.
-Images are great on desktop friendly websites but be cautious of loading times on mobile sites.
-Ensure that your server is able to handle the size of your images so they load in no time.
+Images are great on desktop-friendly websites, but be aware of how these affect loading times on mobile sites.

 5. Optimize Title Tags and Meta Descriptions